segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/context.md

 ### <a name="context.location"></a>context.location
 ------
 Data type: object.
-Filled automatically

 `context.location` - contains an object which describes the users location.

+> SDK creates and fills this variable automatically.
+Please do not try to reinitialize this variable.

 Path|Data Type|Description
 ---|---|---